osu-cs340-ecampus/react-starter-app/README.md

    flip3 ~ 1011$ kill -9 2502508
    ```

-## Understadning Scripts in the `frontend/package.json` and `backend/package.json`
+## Understadning Terminal Commands and NPM Scripts in the `frontend/package.json` and `backend/package.json`
 The `package.json` files in both the `/frontend` and `/backend` directories of our project serve as a manifest for project settings, dependencies, and, importantly, scripts that automate tasks.
 These scripts are custom commands defined under the `"scripts"` property and can be executed using npm or npx, simplifying the development and deployment processes.
+In this section we will iteratively learn about the various ways you can start up a project server, and how these can be traslated into efficient npm scripts.

 ### Command - `node`